kkchowdhury/Deployment-of-Anaconda-game-/README.md

 7) In my AWS EC2 instance , I will edit inbound rules and include http for port 80 from anywhere(0.0.0.0/0).We can do the same for ssh also.

-8) now we can open the Public IPv4 address of our instance.(replace https by http on the link) and pl,ay the game.
+8) now we can open the Public IPv4 address of our instance.(replace https by http on the link) and play the game.

 HELPFUL LINKS :- https://youtu.be/531i-n5FMRY?si=E7v2t8t4jC-tGfnL